mozilla/ActiveData/docs/_Caring_for_ActiveData.md

 ### Check service throughput

-If there is a problem, but If ES is "fine", then cause might be `gunicorn` (the ActiveData service).
+If there is a problem, but ES is "fine", then cause might be `gunicorn` (the ActiveData service).

 Check the nginx logs, to get a sense of the problem